CARRTLABUSF/UnityChallenge24/README.md

 ## Challenge Format

-As stated before, the challenge is split between 2 categories
+As stated before, the challenge is split between 2 categories.
+Please choose the one you'd like to demonstrate more of your skills about.
+You don't have to do both categories of the Challenge to submit the PUll Request:

 - Unity Coding Skills
 - Web technology integration skills

 Each category will have different levels.
-You don't have to complete all of them to submit the challenge, you free to go above and beyond at each level.
+You don't have to complete all of them to submit the challenge, feel free to go above and beyond at each level.

 ## Unity Coding Skills Challenge
 ### Level 1: Moving Laser Hand